 ( You can switch editors with the 'Switch Editor' button at the top right of the page )

 The Visual Editor is a 'WYSIWYG' ( What You See Is What You Get ) editor - that's to say you can immediately see the results of your edits as you make them.
 When you've finished editing, press the 'Save' button at the bottom of the page.

 The function buttons are fairly standard and self explanatory.

 NOTE: The Visual Editor is still under development, and should currently be seen as a 'helper'.
 If you get stuck, or there is an error, press the 'Switch Editor' button to revert to the Syntax Editor to do corrections.

 The Syntax Editor is less straightforward to use, but has more powerful options.
 Here is a guide to the special syntax.
 You can Save and Preview the pages using the buttons below left.

-The site supports bold, italic, and underlined texts.
-Of course you can combine all these.
+The site supports bold and italic texts.
+Of course you can combine these.

 You can use up to five different levels of headlines to structure your content.
 Use the 'H' button in the toolbar If you have more than three headlines, a table of contents is generated automatically.